deverso/go-to-json/README.md

 # go-to-json
-Transform Go Struct to Json
+[WIP] Transform Go Struct to Json

+## Not working, this is a test zone